dapritchard/jiraworklog/README.md

   api_token: "J6ab6YMa1HVWADNOmO6TC623"
 ```

 There are three possible keys within the `basic_auth` mapping.
-If you do not wish to store one or more of these values in the configuration file then you can instead provide a given value by using an environmental variable as described below.
+If you do not wish to store one or more of these values in the configuration file then you can instead provide a given value by using the corresponding environmental variable as described below.

 * `server`: a string providing the server URL.
 If this value is omitted or `null` then jiraworklog reads in the information from the `JW_SERVER` environmental variable.
 * `user`: a string providing the user ID, which is usually an email address.
 If this value is omitted or `null` then jiraworklog reads in the information from the `JW_USER` environmental variable.
 * `api_token`: a string providing a user's API token.
-See the [Jira authentication](#-jira-authentication) section for details on how to create an API token.
 If this value is omitted or `null` then jiraworklog reads in the information from the `JW_API_TOKEN` environmental variable.

 #### Configuration file issues mapping